L-LYR/tinykv/doc/project2-RaftKV.md

 - <https://pingcap.com/blog-cn/the-design-and-implementation-of-multi-raft/#raftstore>  (Chinese Version)
 - <https://pingcap.com/blog/2017-08-15-multi-raft/#raftstore> (English Version)

 The entrance of raftstore is `Raftstore`, see `kv/raftstore/raftstore.go`.
-It starts some workers to handle specific tasks asynchronously,  and most of them aren’t used now so you can just ignore them.
+It starts some workers to handle specific tasks asynchronously,  and most of them aren't used now so you can just ignore them.
 All you need to focus on is `raftWorker`.(kv/raftstore/raft_worker.go)

 The whole process is divided into two parts: raft worker polls `raftCh` to get the messages, the messages includes the base tick to drive Raft module and Raft commands to be proposed as Raft entries; it gets and handles ready from Raft module, including send raft messages, persist the state, apply the committed entries to the state machine.
 Once applied, return the response to clients.